Filipino Americans (

 John McCain.[145][146]
 The 2008 election marked the first time that a majority of Filipino Americans voted for a Democratic presidential candidate.[147]

-In a survey which was conducted by Asian Americans Advancing Justice in September 2020, of the 263 Filipino American respondents, 46% of them identified themselves as
+In a survey conducted by the advocacy group Asian Americans Advancing Justice in September 2020, of the 263 Filipino American respondents, 46% identified as Democrats, 28% identified as Republicans, and 16% as independent.[158]
+According to interviews conducted by academic Anthony Ocampo, Filipino American supporters of

-2020 presidential election, Philippine Ambassador
+2020 presidential election, Philippines Ambassador

-Rodrigo Duterte, and
+Rodrigo Duterte and

-anti-Chinese sentiment because China has been
+anti-Chinese sentiment since China has been

 Due to scattered living patterns, it is nearly impossible for Filipino American candidates to win an election solely based on the Filipino American vote.[160]
 Filipino American politicians have increased their visibility over the past few decades.